Neutrino mass observables and non-Hermitian version of Type-I seesaw model: Introduction

 \section{Introduction}

-The experiments based on neutrino oscillation phenomenon have established the fact that this abundant particle in the Universe has non-zero mass \cite{Fukuda:1998mi, Ahmad:2002jz, Ahmad:2002ka,Bahcall:2004mz}.
+The experiments based on neutrino oscillation phenomenon have established the fact that this abundant particle in the Universe has non-zero mass \cite{Fukuda:1998mi},\cite{Ahmad:2002jz},\cite{Ahmad:2002ka},\cite{Bahcall:2004mz}.
+The allowed ranges of neutrino oscillation parameters; three mixing angles, $\theta_{12}$, $\theta_{23}$, $\theta_{13}$, two mass squared differences $\Delta m^{2}_{21}$, $|\Delta m_{31}^{2}|$ ($\Delta m^{2}_{ij} = m_i^2 -m_j^2$) and one Dirac CP-violating phase $\delta$ by latest neutrino oscillation experiments are given in table-\ref{neop} \cite{Esteban:2020cvm}.
 This is in contrast to the prediction of the standard model (SM), which otherwise is a very successful theory of particle physics at low energy.
 Subsequently one relies on theories beyond the SM in order to circumvent the problem.
-The canonical or Type - I seesaw mechanism \cite{Minkowski:1977sc, GellMann:1980vs,Yanagida:1979as,Mohapatra:1979ia} is one such leading candidate which accounts for non-zero neutrino mass by adding the extra heavy right-handed singlet neutrinos to the SM.
+The canonical or Type - I seesaw mechanism \cite{Minkowski:1977sc},\cite{Yanagida:1979as},\cite{Mohapatra:1979ia} is one such leading candidate which accounts for non-zero neutrino mass by adding the extra heavy right-handed singlet neutrinos to the SM.
 In addition, the said mechanism can contribute to the baryon asymmetry of the Universe (BAU) through the out of equilibrium decays of right-handed neutrinos through leptogenesis mechanism \cite{Fukugita:1986hr}.
 Also, it induces source of lepton flavor violation (LFV).
 The quantitative analysis of both the phenomena (Leptogenesis and LFV) depend on $h_{\nu}$ where $h_{\nu}$ is the Yukawa coupling of right-handed neutrinos with the SM lepton doublets and Higgs.
 It is observed that $h_{\nu}$ must be complex in order to contribute positively to the mechanism like leptogenesis.
 To be specific the CP asymmetry parameter, $\epsilon$ depends on imaginary part of $(h_{\nu}h_{\nu}^\dagger)^2$. $h_{\nu}^\dagger$ appears in the hermitian conjugate part of the extended SM Lagrangian by demanding that Lagrangians are in general real.
 Here we study one scenario which allows us to relax the condition of hermiticity of the Yukawa interaction terms of the Lagrangian while keeping all the experimental findings related to neutrinos intact.